Cookie Policy

 Learning Objectives:

-2. Use the historical thinking practices of comparison and causation to analyze the rise of authoritarian governments in various regions of the world.
+2. Use the historical thinking practices of claim testing and CCOT to evaluate the era of global conflict.

 STEP 1